munificent/craftinginterpreters/book/garbage-collection.md

 which fails to *prevent* a problem, and that's a much harder search.

 But, for now at least, you can rest easy.
-As far as I know, we've found all of the collection bugs in clox and now we have a working, robust, self-tuning mark-sweep garbage collector.
+As far as I know, we've found all of the collection bugs in clox, and now we have a working, robust, self-tuning, mark-sweep garbage collector.

 <div class="challenges">